Are you ready for self-directed investing?

 Your direct brokerage platform is a reliable source of information.
 Brokers are subject to regulatory control, and the information they offer must be approved by experts.

-Exercise caution when it comes to information from businesses, forums or sites you don’t recognize or are unsure about.
+Seek out information from a variety of sources but exercise caution when it comes to information from businesses, forums, or sites you don’t recognize or are unsure about.
 The allure of a profit can lead to bad investment decisions.
 If something seems too good to be true, it probably is.

 The golden rule: If someone promises you a big profit in a short time, take it with a grain of salt.